milo2012/metasploitHelper/README.md

 **port2Msf.csv**
 - This file contains the ports to metasploit module mapping (along with any additional variables that are required to be supplied)

+**default-path.csv**
+- This file contains the uri to metasploit module mapping

 Below are the list of ports found in Metasploit modules (7 Jan 2015)
 ```
 1